ImPavloh/rvc-tts-discord-bot/README.md

 /language
 ```

-❓ Displays all the bot commands.
+❓ Display all the bot commands.
 ```python
 /help
 ```